ORNL/DataFed/globus-connect-server-config/README.md

 ## License

-This configuration is provided as-is for the ROVI project at ORNL.
+This configuration is provided as-is for research organizations and data repositories.